 Bibliography is a list of all of the sources you have used (whether referenced or not) in the process of researching your work.
 In general, the bibliography should include:

-- the names and locations of the companies that published your copies of the sources
+- names and locations of the companies that published your copies of the sources

-- the page numbers of your sources (if they are a part of multi-source volumes)
+- page numbers of your sources (if they are a part of multi-source volumes)

 Citation is the way you tell your readers that certain material in your work came from another source.
 It can be a reference to a book, an article, a web page and so on.
 Giving credit to the original author by citing sources is the only way to use other people's work without plagiarizing.
 It's main but not the only reason to cite sources though.